benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 This works well in general, with a few quirks:
 * Some options (such as "cats=" and "layer=") do not apply in QGIS.
 They have been hidden from the interface.
 * It is not possible (at least not using QGIS 3.10.x) to restrict attribute field choices to only fields of type integer.
 This means that it will be possible to select a double type (aka floating point) field for the "key=" option, which will lead to an error message ("key=" must be set to a field of type integer).
+* The included HTML manual page applies to use from within GRASS GIS (but most of the information is transferrable to running v.net.models from within QGIS).

 ## Use on Windows OS
 * GRASS modules might only be available in the QGIS Toolbox if QGIS was started via the "QGIS Desktop with GRASS 7" launcher (This seems to be a problem specific to QGIS 3.10.x).